-- Go to WAN PARTNER DIT.
+- ➤ Go to WAN PARTNER ▶ EDIT.

 - Select Compression.

 - Press SAVE.

-- VJHC Proceed as follows to set VJHC:
+VJHC Proceed as follows to set VJHC:

-- Go to WAN PARTNER Solution IP Advanced Settings.
+- ➤ Go to WAN PARTNER ► EDIT ► IP ► ADVANCED SETTINGS.

 - Activate Van Jacobson Header Compression: on.

 - Confirm with OK.

 - Press SAVE.

-- Press SAVE.
+- > Press SAVE.

-7.2.10 Proxy ARP (Address Resolution Protocol)
+6.2.11 Proxy ARP (Address Resolution Protocol)

+ARP requests

-ARP requests The ➤> Proxy ARP function enables X1000 to answer ➤> ARP requests from the LAN.
-That is, if a host in the LAN wants to set up a connection to another host in the LAN or to a WAN partner but doesn't know its hardware address, it sends a so-called ARP request into the network as a ➤> broadcast.
-This is actually a question to all those in the network: "What is the hardware address of host x?"
-If Proxy ARP is activated in X1000 and the desired host can be reached over a defined WAN connection, X1000 answers the ARP request with its own hardware address.
-This is sufficient for establishing the connection: The ➤> data packets are sent to X1000, which then forwards them to the desired host.
+The Proxy ARP function enables X3200 to answer ARP requests from the local LAN and from the LAN of specific WAN partners.
+That is, if a host in the LAN wants to set up a connection to another host in the LAN or to a WAN partner but does not know its hardware address, it sends a so-called ARP request into the network as a broadcast.
+If Proxy ARP is activated in X3200 and the desired host can be reached over a WAN interface which is defined as a host route, X3200 answers the ARP request with its own hardware address.
+This is sufficient for establishing the connection: The data packets are sent to X3200, which then forwards them to the desired host.

-Figure 7-2: Proxy ARP
+Figure 6-2: Proxy ARP